wsadza/metal/README.md

 <img src=".media/sections/section-d.png" align="left" width="5%" height="auto"/>

-This section outlines the key configurations and components essential for optimizing the performance and functionality of your media streaming and communication setup.
-Each configuration is designed to enhance the overall user experience, ensuring low-latency and high-quality audio and video transmission across various platforms.
-Below are descriptions of the major components involved in the configuration process.
+This section highlights the critical configurations and components necessary for maximizing the performance and functionality of your media streaming and communication setup.
+Each configuration is tailored to improve the overall user experience.
+You can find all the configurations described below in the [Dockerfile](https://github.com/utilizable/metal/blob/develop/build/docker/Dockerfile.debbased#L1314).

 ##